Karmiel: Health care

 In 2011, a Terem emergency care clinic was opened in Karmiel.
 The clinic is under the medical management of Dr. Walid Assadi and is open seven days a week, including Sabbath and holidays.
 Israel's four national health funds all maintain clinics in the city.
 In addition, Karmiel has dental clinics, general clinics, and private clinics.

 Culture

+Dance festival

 The city is known for the Karmiel Dance Festival, a yearly event since 1988.
 The festival is usually held for 3 days and nights in July, and includes dance performances, workshops, and open dance sessions.
 The festival began as a celebration of Israeli folk dance, but today it features many different dance forms from all around the globe, and attracts thousands of dancers and hundreds of thousands of spectators from many countries.